 Sunday: Weekly Planning & Pinterest

 To make Tailwind successful, you have to belong to a bunch of group boards on Pinterest.
 Below are 25 group boards that are currently accepting contributors.
 Sign up to have them sent directly to your inbox!

-*In the past month, I’ve really tried hard to actually schedule out my week versus winging it.
-Oh my gosh, my productivity has skyrocketed.
+On Sunday’s, I also spend time planning for the week ahead.
+I now schedule out my week versus winging it (my exact schedule is below).
+I write down specific things I’m going to work on instead of just “write a blog post.”
+Because of this small change, my productivity has skyrocketed.
 You don’t even need a planner; just write down your daily/weekly tasks on a sheet of paper and make sure you stick to it!